grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 +    }
 ```

-Date:   Mon Mar 5 15:29:51 2018 +0100

-    passed the compiler

-    Now time for some deeper thinking on the expectation
+    passed the compiler Now time for some deeper thinking on the expectation

 +++ b/Java/src/test/java/logic/TrainWithCoachesSpecification.java